mserajnik/vmangos-deploy/README.md

 cp ./compose.yaml.example ./compose.yaml
 ```

 Next, adjust your `compose.yaml`.
-The first thing to decide on is the Docker
+The first thing to decide on is which Docker
 images you want to use based on the client version the server should support.
 You can choose from the following versions: